 Among these distinguished members was M. Bernard of Feissal who, in recognition of his achievement, both politically and culturally, acquired the title of Lord of the Tour Saint-Vincent.

 Descending from the original line of Provence were several impressive members who received their letters of nobility, and their descendants maintained their noble status in 1668.
 Claude Bernard, 1813-1878 was a famous professor of Collége de France, wrote "Introduction to the study of experimental Medicine".

 Participating extensively in the affairs of his community, Charles Bernard became a Counsellor at the Court of Aix and acknowledging his capabilities he was made the Leader of the Barristers of Nice from 1845 to 1915.
 In 1901 in recognition of all his impressive accomplishments Bernard was granted the title of a Roman Count.

 Jean Bernard, born in 1638, son of Jean and Catherine (née Fauden), travelled from Tionville, Germany to New France in 1663.
 He settled on a farm in île d'Orléans, Quebec where he worked as a farmer and a wagon maker.
 He married Marie de Bure, daughter of Vincent and Suzanne (née Golin), in Quebec and on 27th December 1666.
 In February 1698, Jean was found dead from hypothermia on Saint-Pierre Lake.

-Important Dates for the Barnarde family
+Early History of the Barnarde family

 This web page shows only a small excerpt of our Barnarde research.
 Another 46 words (3 lines of text) covering the years 1300, 1651, 1668, 1739, 1813, 1845, and 1878 are included under the topic Early Barnarde History in all our PDF Extended History products and printed products wherever possible.